jeff-pedro/challenge-backend-adopet/docs/README_en.md

 ## ⚙️ How to use this repository

-This repository consists of two **submodules**, the Adopet api and front-end.
+This repository consists of two **submodules**, the API and the front-end.

 It is possible to clone [projects](#projects) individually or through this repository via **[git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).**